rockdaboot/wget2/README.rst

 - compiled and linked with hardening options proposed by the Debian project
 - plugin technology to plug in user-specific code

-Anybody should feel free to contribute ideas, opinions, knowledge (docs, code, autotools, etc.).
+Anybody should feel free to contribute ideas, opinions, knowledge (docs, code, autotools, etc.), code, test routines, etc.

 Not yet implemented
 ------------------